tmbumaths/python-workshop/docs/day10.md

 # DAY 10: Turtle

 Today we will learn a simple drawing library called **turtle**.
-It can draw a shape based on mathematical description.
+It can draw a shape based on it's mathematical description.